britt/react-native-markdown/README.md

 # react-native-markdown

-A component for rendering Markdown in React Native.
-Pull requests welcome.
+A component for rendering Markdown in React Native forked from Lochlan Wansbrough's react-native-markdown.
+This version opens links in Safari or Chrome.

-## Known issues

-- Due to [a bug](https://github.com/facebook/react-native/issues/824) in underlying layout engine for React Native ([facebook/css-layout](https://github.com/facebook/css-layout)), this module will put your application in an infinite loop unless you patch the upstream changes from `css-layout`'s' `Layout.c` and `Layout.h` files.

 ## Getting started

-1. `npm install react-native-markdown --save`
+1. `npm install react-native-markdown-with-links --save`

 ## Usage

-All you need is to `require` the `react-native-markdown` module and then use the `<Markdown/>` tag.
+All you need is to `require` the `react-native-markdown-with-links` module and then use the `<Markdown/>` tag.

 ```javascript